Itsrummmy/Mystic-Manuscript-Team-Project/README.md

 <!-- Conclusion -->
 ## Conclusion

-This project highlights the critical role of data quality in data analytics.
-Through systematic processes and the application of SQL techniques, we prepared a robust dataset for Mystic Manuscripts to use for further analysis.
+This project demonstrates the importance of data quality in analytics.
+We used SQL to prepare a robust database for Mystic Manuscripts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>